ublue-os/website/docs/blog/posts/bazzite-buzz-07.md

 If you tested the Fedora 39 builds of Bazzite early, then you need to rebase back to `:latest` to be updated to future Bazzite versions as well.

-Also desktop portal issues are happening currently: `systemctl restart --user xdg-desktop-portal` if you experience issues with the file picker.

 <hr>

 ![20](https://github.com/ublue-os/website/assets/121328689/d279494f-86c2-479e-a2b9-efd69f0783e6)